chriskaschner/restful-api-flask/report/report.md

 Below I describe and give examples for all available API resources.
 By following along and executing the embedded curl commands in order one can effectively test the API.

 ### Endpoint 1.
 Images File Store

+The first endpoint provides a means to store and retrieve information that relates to images.
+It handles all of the portions of our API related to creating, updating, retrieving and deleting individual image records as well as lists of images.

 |  HTTP Method |                           URI                  |             Action           |
 |--------------|------------------------------------------------|------------------------------|
 |     GET      |        [hostname]/img/api/v1.0/imgs            | Retrieve list of images      |